huan/wechaty-app/README.md

 * v0.2 May 2017

-1. Angular 4
+1. Update to Angular 4

 * v0.1.1 Jul 2016

-1. Orignal Angular 2 Beta
+1. Build on Angular 2 Beta

 # Upgrade to Angular 4